joejag/the_good_the_bad_the_openplan/talk/deckset_slides.md

 ---

-# We can do better
+# We can do so much better

 ![](images/4_better.jpg)